Andrek01/AlexaCamProxy4P3/README.md

 proxy_auth_type : Authentification-Type for the Proxy allowed values "DIGEST", "BASIC" and "NONE".

-onyl_allow_own_IP: If set to True the CameraProxy will only allow access from your own public IP, no other Client will get Access.
+only_allow_own_IP: If set to True the CameraProxy will only allow access from your own public IP, no other Client will get Access.
 If set to False also foreign IP-addresses will be accepted.